vviikk/vviikk.github.io/README.md

 # Vik Ramanujam's Résumé

 ![alt text][logo]
+Your friendly neighbourhood brogrammer.

 Front-end & Nodejs developer
 _Kuala Lumpur, Malaysia_

-♥️functional programming & vim.
+♥️ functional programming, i3, the command line & vim.

 Technologist looking to build slick, large-scale & beautiful web applications.
 A programmer at heart and an engineer by mind.
-When I'm not coding (in React or some obscure front-end micro framework) or cooking, I'm probably travelling or professing my undying love to Docker & Portainer.
+When I'm not coding (in React or some obscure front-end micro-framework) or cooking, I'm probably travelling or professing my undying love to Docker & Portainer.

 I love building teams that deliver great, pixel-perfect, usable products.
 I care deeply about the people I work with.
 I bring a *never say die* attitude to any team, and ensure that everyone is pushing code of the highest quality.
 I love writing tests & teach as much as I can learn.